Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 Ans:- Automated testing is advanced and can handle sophisticated testing, but in some situations manual testing can be used.
 In manual testing, there is a lower risk for false negatives.

-Generally, repetitive tests should be automated except the situation when they are occurring infrequently.
+Generally, repetitive tests should be automated except the situations when they occur infrequently.

 One of the major advantages of mannual testing is that it has focused attention.
 When a testing is carried manually, there is more ability to manage complex test scenarios.